hazelcast/hazelcast/site/docs/sql/job-management.md

 If you want to submit a statement that is independent from the client session, use the `CREATE JOB` statement.
-Such a statement will complete quickly and let the job running in the cluster.
-You can also configure it to be fault-tolerant.
+Such a statement will complete quickly and the job will be running in the cluster.
+You can also configure such a job to be fault-tolerant.

 ### CREATE JOB Synopsis